Ali Parvin: International career

-Club career

-He was discovered whilst playing street football with the neighborhood club Aref.
-After being scouted, he joined Alborz FC, the reserve team of Kayan FC, where he would be called up quickly.
-Eventually, he made his way to Paykan F.C. and was one of the star players in the team in its short run in Iranian football.
-He moved to Persepolis FC as many other Paykan players did after the club was dissolved in 1970.
-After the Iranian Revolution and during the Iran–Iraq War, Parvin was instrumental in helping the Persepolis club survive.
-By the end of his playing career, he operated in a player/manager position.
-He retired from competitive football in 1988.

-International career
+In 1970, Parvin was selected for the Iran national football team for their participation in the 1970 RCD Cup.
+In the tournament, he made his debut against Pakistan.

-He played for the Iran national football team and was part of the Iranian Asian Cup winning squads of 1972 and 1976.
+He was also part of the Iranian Asian Cup winning squads of 1972 and 1976.

+Pakistani players react to Ali Parvin's goal during a group stage match between Pakistan and Iran at the 1974 Asian Games in Tehran, Iran.

 Parvin participated in the 1972 Munich Olympics and played in all three of Iran's matches.
 He also participated at the 1976 Montreal Olympics, again playing in all three of Iran's matches.
 He scored in the group game against Poland.

 He retired from international football after Iran exited the 1978 World Cup in Argentina, accumulating 76 caps and 11 goals.